tatut/elf-lang/README.md

 ## Syntax and evaluation

-Syntax is a little bit Smalltalkish, with Perlish implicit values and Clojurish functional programming with old style JavaScriptish prototypal inheritance.... all implemented lovingly in Prolog.
+Syntax is a little bit Smalltalkish, with Perlish implicit values and Clojurish functional programming with records & methods.... all implemented lovingly in Prolog.

 Like Smalltalk all method calls are evaluated first left to right, then all binary operators left to right.
 There is no operator precedence, use parenthesis to group math expressions.